 We offer a comprehensive evaluation process for children and adults who may have attention problems (ADHD).
 We use standardized tests; teacher, parent and student rating scales; the Integrated Visual & Auditory Continuous Performance Test (IVA CPT); clinical and classroom observations; Developmental History Questionnaires (DHR); and as much background information as we can obtain to help differentiate between primary attention problems and secondary (look-alike) attention problems.

 Keller Clinic is pleased to offer an affordable FIRST LOOK screening for children and adults who are concerned about attention problems but are not sure they need a full, formal evaluation.
 The FIRST LOOK screening is to help differentiate between PRIMARY ADD and SECONDARY ADD.
 If the FIRST LOOK screening suggests attention, learning and or behavioral concerns, a comprehensive Psychoeducational Evaluation is available (see above).
-The fee for the FIRST LOOK screening would be applied to the Psychoeducational Evaluation.

 We Also Offer: